Male-as-norm principle: Luce Irigaray

 Just as Simone de Beauvoir had done in recent decades, French feminist and literary scholar Luce Irigaray centered her ideas regarding the male-as-norm principle on the idea that women as a whole are otherized by systematic gender inequality, particularly through gendered language and how female experience and subjectivity are defined by variation from a male norm; through opposition in a phallocentric system where language is deliberately employed as a method of protecting the interests of the phallus and subliminally affirming his position as norm.
-Irigaray affirms that the designation of woman as an inferior version of men, an aberrant variation from the male norm, is reflected throughout Western history and philosophy.
-In this tradition of inequality, women are measured against a male standard, seen in comparison – as lack, complementary or the same.
+Irigaray affirms that the designation of women as an inferior version of men, an aberrant variation from the male norm, is reflected throughout Western history and philosophy.
+In this tradition of inequality, women are measured against a male standard, seen in comparison as lacking, complementary, or the same.
 She asserts that any perception of difference between the two genders is an illusion.
 "Where women are not the same as men, they fail to exist altogether."

 Dale Spender

-Dale Spender is one of the most cited feminist scholars to work with the male-as-norm principle.
-She claims that "patriarchy is a frame of reference, a particular way of classifying and organizing the objects and events of the world".
-The idea is that humans use language to classify and organize the world, and through this we have the ability to manipulate reality.
-In this way, if our language is systematically flawed and/or rests on an understructure of invalid rules, then we are misled and deceived at a fundamental perceptual level.
+Dale Spender claims that "patriarchy is a frame of reference, a particular way of classifying and organizing the objects and events of the world".
+The idea is that humans use language to classify and organize the world, and through this, we can manipulate reality.
+In this way, if our language is systematically flawed or rests on an understructure of invalid rules, then we are misled and deceived at a fundamental perceptual level.
 The rules by which we make meaning, ones intrinsically associated with language, had to be invented and defined.
 These linguistic rules establish our frame of reference, order, and the grounds from which we interpret and comprehend reality.
-Spender explains that these rules become self-validating and self-perpetuating with the passing of time, regardless of the validity of the beliefs and/or interpretations on which they were founded.
+Spender explains that these rules become self-validating and self-perpetuating over time, regardless of the validity of the beliefs and/or interpretations on which they are founded.

-Spender claims that the semantic rule of male as norm may appear to be ineffectual in producing the purported significant social impact concluded by many feminists; however, this is part of why the rule is so pervasive and superlatively harmful in the construction of our perceptions of gender.
-As long as this rule remains central to gendered languages, users of these languages will continue to classify the world on the premise that males are the standard, normal being and that those who are not male will be considered deviant.
+Spender claims that the semantic rule of the male as the norm may appear ineffectual in producing the purported significant social impact concluded by many feminists; however, this is part of why the rule is so pervasive and superlatively harmful in the construction of our perceptions of gender.
+As long as this rule remains central to gendered languages, users of these languages will continue to classify the world on the premise that males are the standard, normal being, and that those who are not male will be considered deviant.
 Speakers will continue to divide humanity into two unfairly biased parts.
-"By arranging the objects and events of the world according to these rules we set up the rationale, and the vindication, for male supremacy."
+"By arranging the objects and events of the world according to these rules we set up the rationale, and the vindication, for male supremacy".